 Under UK domestic law, a company may have a duty to withhold tax in relation to the payment of either interest or royalties (or other sums paid for the use of a patent).
 The circumstances in which such a liability arises are discussed below.

-As a general rule, UK domestic law requires companies making payments of interest to withhold tax at 20%.
+As a general rule, UK domestic law requires companies making payments of UK-source interest to withhold tax at 20%, regardless of where they are resident.
 However, there are a number of exceptions to this general rule.
 The key exclusions are: